CDU/CSU: Forms of cooperation

 CDU and CSU are two separate parties with separate organization.
 While the CDU is a federal party with members and local affiliations in 15 of the 16 German states, the CSU has members and affiliations only in Bavaria.
 (CSU online members live outside of Bavaria but have no vote within the party.)
-Also, the CDU is running only in regional and local elections outside of Bavaria.
-Both parties do have party lists for the general (federal) elections to the Bundestag: the CDU has 15 lists in each of the 15 non Bavarian states, the CSU only in Bavaria.
+Also, the CDU runs only in regional and local elections outside of Bavaria.
+Both parties do have party lists for the general (federal) elections to the Bundestag: the CDU has 15 lists in each of the 15 non-Bavarian states, the CSU only in Bavaria.

 Since 1972, both parties agreed a joint election manifesto for the federal elections.
-Sometimes the CSU published additionally a manifesto of its own.
+Sometimes the CSU additionally published a manifesto of its own.
 Both parties always gather behind a joint candidate for the chancellorship.
 There is no approved procedure to select this candidate, creating tensions between both parties from time to time.
 During the federal campaign, the CSU may decide to present mainly Bavarian candidates on the election posters and not the CDU joint chancellor candidate, and the popular candidates of the CDU may decide not to show up in the Bavarian campaign.

 Both parties together form a parliamentary group (Fraktion) in the Bundestag.
 Such a Fraktionsgemeinschaft is legal because both parties are no competition of each other during the elections (the voters can nowhere decide between a CDU and a CSU candidate).
 The Fraktionsgemeinschaft (parliamentary group alliance) works on the basis of a Fraktionsvertrag (parliamentary group agreement) with some special provisions for the CSU, e.g. with regard to speaking time in the Bundestag.

 The parliamentary group has one chair and one or more vice chairs (12 in the 2021 Bundestag).
 The chair has always been a CDU member.
 The First Deputy chair is ex officio the leader of the CSU-Landesgruppe.
-The Fraktion is divided in 16 Landesgruppen (state groups), comprising the Fraktion members per state.
+The Fraktion is divided into 16 Landesgruppen (state groups), comprising the Fraktion members per state.
 The CSU-Landesgruppenchef is considered one of the most prolific members of the Bundestag parliamentary group.
 Historically, most of these politicians have become members of the federal government.

 CDU and CSU always take part in coalition negotiations together, although they behave like two different parties.
 Both parties join a federal government coalition together; there has never been only one of them in government.
 At least one major government department is 'given' to the CSU.
 In the past, the CSU often lead the departments for postal services (when this ministry still existed), transportation, constructions, or agriculture.

 In European elections, CDU and CSU have separate party lists.
 In the European Parliament, they form a group within the parliamentary group of the European People's Party.